Acrylic Canvas Painting Supplies – For Beginners

 Artist’s Loft Michael’s Brand Paint

-Speaking of Michael’s, they have a line of student quality paint called “Artist’s Loft”.
+Speaking of Michael’s, they have a line of acrylic paint called “Artist’s Loft”.
 They are very similar to the BASICS but cheaper.
-They are also slightly cheaper than DecoArt Americana.
 I often pick up tubes of these paints when I run out of specific colors or need a lot of one color like Titanium White.

 Can I Use Craft Paint?

 I believe that cost of material should not inhibit artistic desire.
-I personally am a very frugal person and when I started this blog, all I could afford was Apple Barrel!
+I personally am a frugal person and when I started this blog, all I could afford was Apple Barrel!
 It didn’t stop me from persevering and creating what I loved!
 Try it, if you love it then upgrade as you go!